charlesschaefer/faire-todo-app/README.md

 # Faire Todo App

-Faire is an offline OpenSource multiplatform todo app, created with Tauri and Angular.
+Faire is an offline-first OpenSource multiplatform todo app, created with Tauri and Angular.
 It stores the data using the IndexedDb of your platform's embeded web browser.
+You can synchronize the tasks between your devices using P2P-like "synchronization" (you move all the tasks from one device to other, overwriting the receiver data - they need to be on the same network to work).
+Alternativelly you can sign in using Google OAuth, and the data will be synchronized between signed in devices using Supabase's servers.

 Faire is the infinitive verb in french equivalent to "to do".